 Using and Creating Builds

-Sencha Touch comes with a class system that features the ability to dynamically load classes when they are needed.
-This approach has many benefits in both development and production.
+Sencha Touch 2 comes with a brand new class system that features an ability to dynamically load classes when they are needed.
+This has many benefits in both development and production.

 Choosing a Build

-Sencha Touch ships with five builds out of the box.
-If you want to get up and running as quickly as possible, it is best to simply use sencha-touch-debug.js while developing your app locally, then switch to sencha-touch.js in production.
+Sencha Touch 2 ships with 5 builds out of the box.
+If you just want to get up and running as quickly as possible it's best to simply use sencha-touch-debug.js while developing your app locally then switch to sencha-touch.js in production.
 The other three builds are good for debugging in production, running in production without a custom build, and migrating your 1.x app to 2.x.

-Because each build is used for a different purpose and is created using a different set of build options, we have created a simple table that details the configuration of each one:
+Because each build is good for a different purpose an created using a different set of build options we've created a simple table below that shows how each one is configured:

 |sencha-touch-debug.js||Core||Use when developing your app locally|